fbpx

 DOES RENTERS INSURANCE COVER PERSONAL INJURY?

-Renters Insurance and Personal Injury
+Does Renters Insurance Provide Liability Coverage For Personal Injury Suits?

 Some renters’ insurance policies are surprisingly comprehensive, covering as much as any homeowner’s policy.
 Others may only cover the rental unit’s interior “to the outer walls.”
 However, one thing renters insurance may not cover is personal injury — either yours or that of your guests.